 FreeFlex™ Third Rack

-The third rack provides extra space, and a special place for flat items such as scissors and knives.
+The third rack provides extra space and a special place for flat items such as scissors and knives.
 The removable utensil tray makes sure there’s space for these items.
-But the third rack also has an angled part, so it can actually fit bowls, glasses, and mugs, too.
+But the third rack also has an angled part, so it can also fit bowls, glasses, and mugs.

-So if your family goes through a lot of coffee, tea or hot chocolate every day, and don’t normally have space for all the mugs, this gives you that extra accommodation!
+So if your family goes through a lot of coffee, tea, or hot chocolate every day and doesn’t usually have space for all the mugs, this gives you that extra accommodation!

 Clean Water Wash